Shojjoti/BloodBridge/proposal.md

 ## BloodBridge -Bridge between donor & patient
 ### 1. Introduction

-BloodLink is a web-based Blood Donor Management and Emergency Blood Finder System designed to connect registered blood donors with individuals who require blood.
+BloodBridge is a web-based Blood Donor Management and Emergency Blood Finder System designed to connect registered blood donors with individuals who require blood.
 The system provides a centralized platform where eligible donors can register their information, maintain their donation history, and make themselves available to people searching for blood.

 The system allows users to search for blood donors based on blood group and geographical proximity.
 Using the user's current location and the donor's registered location, the system identifies available donors within a specified radius, with 5 KM being the primary search range.

 The platform also provides an administrator panel through which authorized administrators can manage donors, general users, donor verification, donation records, and other system information.

-The system will be developed using HTML, CSS, JavaScript, PHP, AJAX and MySQL following the Model-View-Controller (MVC) architectural pattern.
+The system will be developed using HTML, CSS, JavaScript, PHP, AJAX following the Model-View-Controller (MVC) architectural pattern.

----

 ## 2. Problem Statement